Monday, 16 May 2022

 Image by Greg Crowhurst

-A person with Severe ME who is a member of the ME community in Ireland has been bedbound for the last couple of years following a hospital admission.
-She has suffered not just the debilitating illness Myalgic Encephalomyelitis (ME), but she has also suffered from medical neglect and has had a long-term relapse following a hospitalisation where she found herself at the hands of an ME-unaware medic who did a lot of harm by ignoring her profound symptoms and pushing her beyond her physical capabilities.
+A person with Severe ME who is a member of the Severe ME community in Ireland has been bedbound for a number of years following a hospital admission.
+She has suffered not just the debilitating illness Severe Myalgic Encephalomyelitis (ME), but she has also suffered from medical neglect and has had a long-term relapse following a hospitalisation where she found herself at the hands of an ME-unaware medic who did a lot of harm by ignoring her profound symptoms and pushing her beyond her physical capabilities.

 She has since been left without healthcare and services appropriate to her severity that could help towards her recovery as well as her current living situation.

-She is representative of a wider problem in the Irish ME Community at large where people with ME, including young children, have been left to sink or swim because nobody is coordinating the care ….. there is no single lead taking responsibility for people with ME… people with ME mostly fall between the cracks.
+She is representative of a wider problem in the Irish ME Community at large where people with Severe ME, including young children, have been left to sink or swim because nobody is coordinating the care ….. there is no single clinical lead taking responsibility for people with Severe ME… people with ME and Severe mostly fall between the cracks.

-The story is a compilation of feedback from the Severe ME patient over a couple of years
+The following personal story is a compilation of feedback from the Severe ME patient over a couple of years, here is her harrowing story...

 “I had an awful battle with my first consultant.
 I was brought in in an emergency, extremely ill from a flight from Europe.
 Storm Denis had started just after we landed.
 The air hostess had to give me oxygen to keep me going until we landed.
 I was in ICU for nearly 10 days in quarantine due to Influenza A and pneumonia in both lungs.
 I was lucky to be alive!

-When I started to recover, my ME kicked in and I had several conscious seizures, they happen from time to time when my physical body has overdone it.
+When I started to recover, my Severe ME response following exertion kicked in and I had several conscious seizures; they happen from time to time when my physical body has overdone it.
 I kick and jump, I spasm and arch and my hand can take off in all directions.
 I'm not fazed by it except it uses up so much energy and puts me in bed for weeks afterwards.

-I warned the ICU staff it would likely happen and to just keep me warm and hydrated.
+I warned the ICU staff it would likely happen again and advised them to just keep me warm and hydrated.
 Last thing I wanted was a crash team pumping God knows what into me to calm me down.

 I had two episodes while there and told my consultant.
 He didn't believe me.

-I told him that I would need a couple more days in the quiet of ICU just resting and then move to a private room for another 5-7 days and I could go home self-caring and be quite well.
+I told him that I would need a couple more days in the quiet of ICU just resting and then could move to a private room for another 5-7 days, and I could go home to self-care.

-I gave him the International Consensus Criteria (ICC) and lots of other paperwork and asked him to read them.
+I gave my consultant the International Consensus Criteria (ICC) and lots of other paperwork and asked him to read them.

 The day we got the all clear from quarantine, he assured me there was no bed downstairs so I could have that 24-hour rest in ICU.